Let’s set the stage…

 So for the past five years I’ve been on a “better way to live” mission.
 Things have improved, but as I quickly approach 40, I’m finally at a point in my life to completely commit to the whole package of regular exercise combined with healthy food choices.
 My kids are ages 8 and 5, and at a point in their lives that every decision I make will have a lasting effect.
 Their innocence and dependency is still in my and my husband’s hands, and this is the time to steer them towards health and longevity.

 My husband, a sportswriter prone to long days sitting and typing, has made a commitment to getting fit and squeezing in exercise at his most exhausted moments.
 That drives me to dig deeper when I’m at that “pass-out” point in life.
-Reaching out to Club One for a Personal Trainer and alternative exercise options has been the breakthrough.
+Reaching out to Active Sports Clubs for a Personal Trainer and alternative exercise options has been the breakthrough.
 I can’t do it all by myself and admitting that is liberating….in fact I may have just lost a pound in pure relief.
 I said I needed help and I got it.

 These many sources of motivation help get me up and get me moving every day.